 Helping You Breathe Easier and Sleep Better

 Many of our patients suffer from snoring or sleep apnea conditions.
 These not only affect the patient but can affect family members who share their rooms.
 You don’t have to live with snoring or sleep apnea.
-There are several oral treatments that can minimize or eliminate the problems causing these conditions.
+There are several options for sleep apnea treatment in Glenpool, OK that can minimize or eliminate the problems causing these conditions.

-Why Choose 918 Dentist for Sleep Apnea Treatment?
+Why Choose 918 Dentist of Glenpool for Sleep Apnea Treatment?

 - Better, Deeper Rest